If I am already comfortable with squatting on a toilet rim, what benefit does the Lillipad provide?

 The special ingredients used in the manufacture of Danish Oil penetrate deep into all types of timber, drying to a hard, durable and water resistant seal.
 Unlike varnishes it does not leave a thick film on the surface which may peel, chip or craze on ageing.

-The finish stands up to chemical cleaners, and is easily maintained by re-oiling as required (every couple of years).
+The finish stands up to chemical cleaners, and is easily maintained by re-oiling as required every couple of years (in a well ventilated area and left to dry and air in the sun).
 Before re-oiling; clean the surface with a mild detergent solution, rinse and dry, or clean with steel wool, white spirit and a clean rag.

 Can the Lillipad be painted or varnished?